Public Records of Jails and Prisons

 ***Agency counts exclude those operating on a part-time basis.

-For information about specific agencies, please see the appropriate AFR page by state.
+For information about specific agencies, please see the appropriate state page.

 According to DOJ Statistics, there were nearly 2 and a half million prisoners incarcerated in US facilities during 2008.
 That is up 8/10 of 1% from the previous year, but proportionally fewer more than the previous 7 years.
 Over half of those were convicted of crimes at the state level.